 The SIG P228 is a compact version of the P226 variant, used by many law enforcement agencies around the world as well as the United States Military Force.

 Also known as the M11 in the US, it can use 9x19mm cartridges.
 The P228 has a folded carbon steel slide instead of milled stainless steel.
 It’s a very popular gun among the handgun passionate community.

 1. Browning Hi-Power

-The Browning Hi-Power military pistol is one of the most widespread weapons in the world, being used in over fifty countries.
+The Browning Hi-Power military pistol, thought of as the best 9mm handgun of all time by many collectors, is one of the most widespread weapons in the world, being used in over fifty countries.

 Its design was started by John Browning, a firearm manufacturer, but not finished until Dieudonné Saive completed the design in Belgium in 1935.
 It was used a lot during World War II and is still in use by the military forces.

 As one of the most influential small weapons of all time, there were many handgun models designed based on the Browning Hi-Power and many clones as well.
 It is produced in many countries with a license under a few variants but the original P35 handgun will always be the legendary handgun of all times.

 Of course, it uses the 9mm Parabellum ammo.

 Did we miss one?
 What’s your favorite?
 Let us know in the comments!